Lezzer/liam-reilly.info/public/blog/posts/00-ten-percent-time-intro.md

 The first thing I believe is there is no better initiative, that provides such a great opportunity to developers.
 To be able to experiment and try out new things.
 New tools, languages, platforms etc.

-Some of the things we try might come to nothing, or they may not have an immediate benefit to the business.
+Some of the things we try might come to nothing, or they may not have an immediate or obvious benefit to the business.
 But adding experience, and new tools to the arsenal will always reward somewhere down the line.

 I've worked in companies before that have tried to make this process far too formal, and it's had the opposite effect.
-It's made trying new things seem more like a chore, and taken the fun away from what we might normally even choose to do for fun in our spare time!
+It's made trying new things seem more like a chore, and taken the enjoyment out of what we might normally even choose to do for fun in our spare time!

 The next benefit for me at least is overall happiness and feeling that the business I am working for really values me, and my continued progression.
 When you're given such freedom to experiment, I think it shows a certain level of trust from the business that they know they've got good people, who want to find real value in that time.